awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 `tagPrefixList`
 Type: list\[string\]
 Required: yes, only if `tagStatus` is set to tagged
 Only used if you specified `"tagStatus": "tagged"`\.
 You must specify a comma\-separated list of image tag prefixes on which to take action with your lifecycle policy\.
 For example, if your images are tagged as `prod`, `prod1`, `prod2`, and so on, you would use the tag prefix `prod` to specify all of them\.
-If you specify multiple tags, only images with all specified tags are selected\.
+If you specify multiple tags, only the images with all specified tags are selected\.

 ### Count Type<a name="lp_count_type"></a>